Prakat1307/fitness-application/README.md

 # fitness-application
-This is the Fitness application that can sync real time data with your fitness device
+This is the Fitness application that can sync real time data with your fitness device This application is deployed as well on netlify

 This is a MERN stack fitness tracking web application that allows users to set fitness goals, track workouts, and monitor their progress.
 The app integrates with Supabase for backend storage and supports real-time tracking, reminders, and notifications.
 Additionally, it can pull data from wearable devices such as Google Fit or Apple Health.